top of page

 Alessandro Loja

-If you're planning your 2025 travels and want to experience Italy in its most genuine, unfiltered form, Basilicata should be at the top of your list.
-This southern Italian region—still largely unknown to mass tourism—offers something deeply rare: an unspoiled rhythm of life.
+This southern Italian region, still largely unknown to mass tourism, offers something deeply rare: an unspoiled rhythm of life.
 Think crumbling medieval hill towns, ancient churches etched into the rock, and soulful, traditional cuisine cooked slowly by people who know no other way.
-For travelers coming from Northern Europe, Basilicata offers not just a change in scenery, but a profound change in pace.
+For travelers coming from Northern Europe, Basilicata offers not just a change in scenery but a profound change in pace.
 This is a region where every path leads to a story, every table to a memory, and every panorama to a sense of wonder.

 Matera in a Few Lines: Your Stay at L'Antica Conceria